 Early bird registration begins for Water in Energy Conference

 Jan.
-23—Things are gearing up for the Permian Basin Water in Energy Conference in March and one of the main headlines is that ExxonMobil has stepped up to be the title sponsor.
+25—Things are gearing up for the Permian Basin Water in Energy Conference in March and one of the main headlines is that ExxonMobil has stepped up to be the title sponsor.

 Set for March 5-7 at the Bush Convention Center, 105 E. Main St., in Midland, it is having early bird registration now and registration is live on the conference website, waterinenergy.com, said Shepperd Leadership Institute Director of Special Events Savannah Woodward.
 Early bird sign up offers discounted prices.